Menu of Text Products for the Hawaiian Islands and the Tropical Pacific/Atlantic Oceans:|

 For the eastern North Pacific...east of 140 degrees west longitude:

-The National Hurricane Center is issuing advisories on Tropical
+The National Hurricane Center is issuing advisories on recently

-Showers and thunderstorms associated with an area of low pressure
+Showers and thunderstorms associated with a low pressure area

 * Formation chance through 48 hours...high...60 percent.